Early life of Joseph Stalin: Launching Pravda: 1909–1912

-The Outfit's last heist and the national question: 1912–13
+The Outfit's last heist and the national question: 1912–1913

-By May 1912, he was back in Tiflis.
+By May 1912, Stalin had returned to Tiflis.
 He then returned to St Petersburg via Moscow, and stayed with N. G. Poletaev, the Bolsheviks' Duma deputy.
 During that same month Stalin was arrested again and imprisoned in the Shpalerhy Prison; in July he was sentenced to three years exile in Siberia.
 On 12 July, he arrived in Tomsk, from which he took a steamship on the Ob River to Kolpashevo, from which he travelled to Narym, where he was required to remain.
 There, he shared a room with the fellow Bolshevik Yakov Sverdlov.
 After only two months, Stalin escaped via canoe and made it to Tomsk by September.
 There he waited for Sverdlov to follow him, and the two proceeded to St Petersburg, where they were hidden by supporters.

-Stalin returned to Tiflis, where the Outfit planned their last big action.
+In Tiflis, the Outfit planned their last major operation.
 They attempted to ambush a mail coach, but were unsuccessful; after fleeing, eighteen of their members were apprehended and arrested.
 Stalin returned to St Petersburg, where he continued editing and writing articles for Pravda, moving from apartment to apartment.
 After the Duma elections of October 1912 resulted in six Bolsheviks and six Mensheviks being elected, Stalin began calling for reconciliation between the two Marxist factions in Pravda.
 Lenin criticised him for this opinion, with Stalin declining to publish forty-seven of the articles which Lenin sent to him.
-With Valentina Lobova, he travelled to Krakow, a culturally Polish part of the Austro-Hungarian Empire, to meet with Lenin.
+With Valentina Lobova, he travelled to Kraków, a culturally Polish part of the Austro-Hungarian Empire, to meet with Lenin.
 They continued to disagree on the issue of reunification with the Mensheviks.
-Stalin left and returned to St Petersburg but at Lenin's request he made a second trip to Krakow in December.
+Stalin left and returned to St Petersburg but at Lenin's request he made a second trip to Kraków in December.
 Stalin and Lenin bonded on this latter visit, with the former eventually bowing to Lenin's views on reunification with the Mensheviks.
 On this trip, Stalin also made friends with Roman Malinovsky, a Bolshevik who was secretly an informer for the Okhrana.